Cross-Forest Attacks

 but there are also other techniques we can use if these low-hanging fruits don't yield any results.

-Unconstrained Delegation can allow to get a foothold into another cross-forest domain with high-privileges.
+can allow to get a foothold into another cross-forest domain with high-privileges.

-This technique abuses the automatic creation of a trust account whenever a one-way outbound trust is established between two domains allowing to move from the trusting domain to the trusted one.
+technique abuses the automatic creation of a trust account whenever a one-way outbound trust is established between two domains allowing to move from the trusting domain to the trusted one.

-SID History Injection (or SID Hijacking) refers an attack that consists in injecting the SID of a highly privileged group or user from the target domain into a low-privileged user account in the source domain.
+(or SID Hijacking) refers an attack that consists in injecting the SID of a highly privileged group or user from the target domain into a low-privileged user account in the source domain.

-SQL Linked Severs servers facilitate communication and data exchange between SQL Server instances located in different Active Directory forests.
+servers facilitate communication and data exchange between SQL Server instances located in different Active Directory forests.
 This configuration allows SQL Server instances in one forest to access data and resources hosted by SQL Server instances in another forest.

-With high-privilege access over the Bastion Forest of a PAM Trust, this method allows to completely compromise all the User Forests managed by the trust.
+With high-privilege access over the Bastion Forest of a PAM Trust, method allows to completely compromise all the User Forests managed by the trust.